-- Involving students in the selection, tasting, and marketing of healthy foods and beverages that appeal to students; - Providing a variety of food options, such as fruits, vegetables, whole grains, and dairy foods, which are low in fat and added sugars; - Offering a variety of healthy choices that appeal to students, including cultural and ethnic favorites: - Restricting student access to unhealthy foods in vending machines, school stores, and other venues that compete with healthy school meals; and - Ensuring that healthy snacks and foods are provided in vending machines, school stores, and other venues within the division's control.
+- Involving students in the selection, tasting, and marketing of healthy foods and beverages that appeal to students; - Providing a variety of food options, such as fruits, vegetables, whole grains, and dairy foods, which are low in fat and added sugars; - Offering and promoting a variety of healthy choices that appeal to students, including eultural and ethnic favorites that includes diverse options from different cultural cuisines; - cuisines; Restricting student access to unhealthy foods in vending machines, school stores, and other venues that compete with healthy school meals; and - Ensuring that healthy snacks and foods are provided in vending machines, school stores, and other venues within the division's control.
 The healthy options should cost the same or less than unhealthy alternatives.